nonsymplectic/system/README.md

 * `options/ui.nix`
 * `options/desktop.nix`

-These files are imported by both NixOS and Home Manager module graphs to ensure a single source of truth.
+These files are imported into **both** the NixOS and Home Manager module graphs to ensure a single source of truth.

 ---